 As is often the case in a small city, Eden doesn't have a public transportation system that people use for their commute.

-The population of Eden has a very low overall level of education: only 7.27% of people over 25 hold a 4-year college degree or higher.
+The citizens of Eden have a very low rate of college education: just 7.27% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Eden in 2022 was $19,421, which is low income relative to Texas and the nation.
 This equates to an annual income of $77,684 for a family of four.
 However, Eden contains both very wealthy and poor people as well.